adelevie/downlaw/README.md

 3. Edit `src/app.jsx`, then run `gulp` to transform it into a `.js` file.
 4. Open `index.html` in a browser.

+#### Build Process

+Running `gulp` does a few things:

+1. Transforms JSX into a Javascript
+2. Uses Browserify to make code usable on the client
+3. Minifies it

+Check out the [`gulpfile`](https://github.com/adelevie/downlaw/blob/master/gulpfile.js) to see how all of this is done.

 #### Hosting

 This is just a simple static website.
 At minimum, you just need `index.html` exposed to a web server (e.g. any static hostic will suffice) and make sure it points to a copy of `build/app.js`.